rwblokzijl/Msc-thesis-EuroToken/thesis.md

 centralise some authority in order to secure the assets.

 This age old solution is mirrored in the digitally accounted financial system of today.
-While the world is getting more more dependent on international transactions with perfect strangers, the control of access rests in the hands of large opaque corporations.
+While the world is getting more more dependent on digital payments for every day transactions, the control of access rests in the hands of large opaque corporations.
 With private banks at the heart of the financial system, all innovation has depended on, and thus been limited to, the current gatekeepers of the financial world.

-Since the digital revolution, attempts to digitalise money have seen some success.
+While traditional physical currencies are still around as an option, the recent decline of their usage makes the need for a new open payment system ever more evident.

 In order to rectify the offset in the balance of power and to promote productive financial innovation, a new open medium of exchange is required.
 Such a currency needs to be digitally efficient, transparent, accountable, and be fit for global transacting in the 21st century.
 In this chapter we explore the challenges in the creation of such a currency and specify the requirements for such a payment system.

-## The lack of modern digital payment solutions
+## The difficulty of modern digital payment solutions

 The search for reliable, digital, money can be traced back as far as David Chaum in 1983 when he first released his paper on Blind Signatures for Untraceable Payments [@Chaum1983blind].
-In this paper Chaum does not specify a design for a decentralized currency, but a mechanism for preserving user privacy against third parties in digital transactions.
-Since then many implementations have been attempted, including eCash [@1993offlineCash] [@ChaumEcommerce].
+In this paper Chaum does not specify a design for a fully decentralized currency, but a mechanism for preserving user privacy against third parties in digital transactions.
+Since then many implementations have been attempted, including Chaum's own eCash [@1993offlineCash] [@ChaumEcommerce].
+ECash had the potential to become a standardized digital payment system right from the start.
 However, the financial institutions of the time had their sights set on another digital payment system: Credit Cards.
-In its competition with Credit Cards, eCash went bankrupt in 1998 [@eCash1998:online].
-Perhaps eCash was ahead of its time.
-Regardless, the adoption of credit cards as the predominant method of online payment lead to a steep rise in credit card fraud [@CreditFraud].
+The adoption of credit cards as the predominant method of online payment lead to a steep rise in credit card fraud [@CreditFraud].
 Along with theft of social security numbers, theft of credit card numbers is the predominant form of identify theft.
 While we leave the issue of a digital identity out of scope, the inadequacy of the credit card system at protecting users has been proven again and again.
+In its competition with Credit Cards, eCash went bankrupt in 1998 [@eCash1998:online].

-In response to the lack of good payment solutions from banks themselves, many alternative payment systems have been developed.
+Over the years, alternative payment systems have been developed in response to the lack of good payment solutions.
 Direct consumer to merchant payment systems like PayPal [@PayPal], Venmo [@Venmo] and Skrill [@Skrill:online] have emerged to fill the gap left by credit cards.
-These services are working hard to integrate their solutions with traditional banks in order to make the process as seamless as possible.
-However, since integration has to be done for every bank individually, users are often stuck with these services as an additional bank account which has to be maintained only for their payment capabilities.
-These services then lead to a similar problem as private
-banking: the tight coupling between a user and their banking/payment provider.
+However, the success of these services is dependent on the ability to integrate their solutions with traditional banks in order to make the payment process seamless.
+Because of the lack of standardisation in the industry, integration has to be done for every bank individually.
+When this integration is lacking, users are stuck with these services as an additional bank account which has to be maintained only for their payment features.
+These solutions don't solve the underlying problem: the tight coupling between a user and their banking/payment provider.

-This problem of tight coupling has been approached from many different angles, perhaps the most famous of which is Bitcoin[@Bitcoin:whitepaper].
-While criticising a number of issues that lie at the heart of value accounting in our current system, the Bitcoin white paper proposed a digital currency infrastructure that completely redesigns the very core of value accounting to a distributed and open system.
-While the crypto-currency is extremely popular as an investment, any significant payment volumes have yet to be demonstrated.
-With transaction fees at around 59 US dollars [@BitcoinTransactionFees] around April 21 2021, Bitcoin is not likely to become a direct consumer facing payment method.
+The problem of decoupling users from their banks has been approached from many different angles.
+Perhaps the most famous solution in recent years is Bitcoin [@Bitcoin:whitepaper].
+While criticising a number of issues that lie at the heart of value accounting in our current system, the Bitcoin white paper proposes a digital payment infrastructure with associated currency that completely moves the very core of value accounting to a distributed and open system.
+10 years after its inception the crypto-currency is extremely popular as an investment vehicle.
+Any significant payment volumes have yet to be demonstrated however.
+With transaction fees at around 59 US dollars [@BitcoinTransactionFees] around April 21 2021, Bitcoin is not ready to be a direct consumer facing payment method.

 Other solutions to the tight coupling problem have been successful on national levels.
 In the Netherlands the iDEAL system has succeeded in integrating most dutch banks under a single online payment system.
 In Norway a similar product called Vipps exists that integrates all Norwegian banks into a single payments app that enables users to transparently send money.
 Similar systems exist in many European countries [@EMPSA:online].
-However, the problem with these solutions is the lack of cross border payments.
+The problem with these solutions is the lack of cross border payments as a result of the lack of international standardisation.

 The European Union is actively trying to integrate their financial system across borders.
 With payment-integration initiatives like SEPA, PSD2 and the European